About Single Sign-On

 1. The user logs in and authenticates with their organization's IdP service.

-2. Permitted users click a bookmark, link, or application icon (depending on the service) to access ChaosSearch.
+2. Permitted users click a bookmark, link, or application icon (the mode varies depending on the IdP) to access ChaosSearch.

-3. The user's IdP connects to Auth0 to request access to ChaosSearch.
+3. The user's IdP connects to Auth0 and submits the information to request access to ChaosSearch.

 4. Auth0 verifies the user access request, and sends JWT access information to ChaosSearch, which will verify the information and grant access to the ChaosSearch console.